All three local banks had released their full year financial results for 2016.

 |Banks||ROE (%)||EPS ($)||Share Price ($)||PE Ratio|

-The Price Earning ratio (PE) for DBS was 7.73, lower than the other 2 banks based on share prices as at last Friday.
-This was before the release of results by DBS this morning.
+The Price Earning ratio (PE) for DBS was 11.20, lower than the other 2 banks based on share prices as at end of 17 February 2017.

 |Banks||Dividend ($)||Share Price ($)||Div Yield (%)||LY Dividend ($)|

-UOB’s Dividend Yield was higher than the other 2 banks at 5.22%.
+OCBC’s Dividend Yield was higher than the other 2 banks at 3.78%.

 The material presented is intended to be general and written in layman’s language as much as it is possible.
 The author shall not be liable for any direct or consequential loss arising from any use of material written.
 Please seek professional advice from your financial advisor or financial institutions on material written covering financial matters.